tl;dr:

 Debian and Ubuntu sudo apt install libgsl-dev sudo apt install pkg-config

-Alpine Linux sudo apk add gsl sudo apk add pkgconf
+Alpine Linux doas apk add gsl doas apk add pkgconf

 GNU Guix guix install gsl guix install pkg-config